-After you create a free Arrived homes account, you’ll be able to view the properties currently open to new real estate investors.
-Then, you’ll see all the essential details to decide which one is right for you.
+After you create a free Arrived Homes account, you can view the properties currently open to new real estate investors.
+Then, you’ll see all the essential details to decide which is right for you.
 Of course, suppose you prefer a portfolio approach.
-In that case, you can invest a smaller amount in several properties rather than a more significant amount in a single property.
+In that case, you can invest a smaller amount in several real estate properties rather than a more significant amount in a single property.

-As an Arrived real estate investor, you’ll receive quarterly payments with your share of the rental income.
+As an Arrived real estate investor, you’ll receive quarterly payments with your share of the rental income without being a landlord.
 You’ll also benefit from appreciation when the property is eventually sold.

 Highlights of Investing in Arrived:

-- Buy a share of income-generating rental property.
+- Put your money into income-generating rental property.